Husband and I were busy gardening. We had not heard from Laura all weekend. This was now a regular occurance.

 ‘What now?’
 Is all he said.

 Her friend drove her car onto our drive.
-The passenger door opened, Bella got out, dressed in pyjamas.
-She looked thin, tired, and totally washed out.
+The passenger door opened, Laura got out, dressed in pyjamas.
+She looked thin, tired, and weak.

-Manners forced me to make coffee for her friend, the friend who dumped her furniture in Bella’s living room, whilst my heart was bleeding, whilst I could have fallen on my knees, and begged for Bella to be her former self.
+Manners forced me to make coffee for her friend, whilst my heart was bleeding, whilst I could have fallen on my knees, and begged for Laura to be her former self.

 Into the conservatory they went.
 I followed.
-Husband appeared, gardening gloves still on.
-‘What’s the problem?’ he said to Bella.
+Husband appeared, gardening gloves still on his hands.
+‘What’s the problem?’ he said to Laura.
 He ignored her friend.

 ‘And what’s then?’
 Irritation masked his fear.